 Female and male: The dataset used to estimate the indicator includes a question asking whether the student is male or female.
-For TIMSS, the administrative record of the sex of the student was used following how TIMSS reports learning achievement scores by sex.
+For TIMSS and PIRLS, the administrative record of the sex of the student was used.

 Urban and rural: All assessments ask the school director about the type of location in which the school is located; however, only LLECE 2013 asks explicitly whether the school is located in an urban or rural area.
 The other surveys ask the question in various ways included the number of inhabitants or by description.
 See Table A.1 for the questions from each assessment and how they were mapped to urban or rural.